 - Connections to other colleges: CSTEP has sister programs in 51 other colleges and universities in the state of New York, including transfer agreements with the CSTEP programs of several schools.

 - Student Conference: BMCC CSTEP students present their projects at the end of every semester and during the BMCC Annual Poster Presentation in March.
 Winners are selected to represent BMCC at the annual CSTEP Student Conference held in upstate New York.

 CSTEP Research Projects

-At BMCC, CSTEP involves doing a research project under the guidance of a faculty mentor, weekly workshops and seminars, and participation in the BMCC Annual Research Symposium, held in May 2018.
+At BMCC, CSTEP involves doing a research project under the guidance of a faculty mentor, weekly workshops and seminars, and participation in the BMCC Annual Research Symposium, held annually in May.
 Learn more about the CSTEP student research presentations.